Skip to main content

 Google Business Profile optimization

-Primary signal for Gemini, indirect for others
+Primary for Gemini, indirect elsewhere

 Critical

-Reviews mentioning location
+Reviews that mention location

-Natural language location signals
+Natural-language location signals

 Medium